 How Employers Search for Students

-To find students to message and/or download resumes from, an employer can use the following filters at schools/institutions the employer is approved with:
+To find students to message and/or download resumes from, an employer can use the following filters at schools the employer is approved at:

 - School